 Ammonia is used mainly in Agricultural industries.
 About 90 percent of all ammonia produced is used in this field.
 Since, ammonia acts as a rich source of nitrogen and other elements, it is used in fertilizers to basically sustain food production.
 It is also used in the production of liquid fertilizer solutions consisting of compounds like ammonium nitrate, salts, urea and others.
 And there’s more.
 Ammonia is often used as an antifungal agent on certain fruits and as preservatives.

 Ammonia is one of the main ingredients in a lot of household cleaning products.
 It is used as a cleaning agent and can be used to remove stains or clean mirrors, tubs, sinks, windows and more.
 Some other uses include antimicrobial agent or an antiseptic, and ammonia is also used as a fuel.

 We find uses of Ammonia in the manufacturing of a number of compounds like nitric acid, Hydrogen cyanide, Ammonium carbonate, Phenol, Urea, Amino acids, and a lot of other items.

 Here dissociated ammonia is used in operations like carbo nitriding, nitriding, furnace brazing, bright annealing, sintering, atomic hydrogen welding and other operations.

 Petroleum and Mining

-These are some of the popular uses of Ammonia.
-To know more about the definition, properties, formula of ammonia you can keep visiting BYJU’s or download our app for interesting content and learning experience.
+These are some popular uses of Ammonia.
+To know more about the definition, properties, formula of ammonia you can keep visiting BYJU’S or download our app for interesting content and learning experience.